Udayan-P/Zoopocalypse/Sans/json_spec.md

 - Difficulty can be tuned by:
   - Adjusting how informative each hint is,
   - Changing the number of hints,
+  - Increasing the blur effect of the image,
   - Choosing more or less confusable distractor animals in `options`.
 - Additional metadata fields (diet, habitat, predators, family, conservation status) make it easy to generate varied, meaningful hints automatically from the dataset rather than repeating the same pattern.